renpy/renpy/sphinx/source/cds.rst

         All of the statements in the lexer that match things are implemented in terms of this function.
 They first skip whitespace, then attempt to match against the line.
 If the match succeeds, the matched text is returned.
-Otherwise, None is returned.
+Otherwise, None is returned, and the state of the lexer is unchanged.

     .. method:: keyword(s)